simongray/StatementAnnotator/README.md

 but I don't enough RAM on my machine to run that annotator, so I prefer just implementing the algorithm from the paper.

-My implementation differs in a significant way by also merging entities with shorter versions of themselves, e.g. Clinton is merged with Bill Clinton, in cases where there is little doubt
+My implementation differs in slightly by also merging entities with shorter versions of themselves, e.g. Clinton is merged with Bill Clinton, in cases where there is little doubt
 (i.e. no conflicting references to other entities).